Is cyber security skill shortage real or is it the result of bad hiring practices?

 Most companies complain they can't fill their information security openings due to lack of qualified candidates.

-If this is undoubtedly true and represents a real challenge, these reports don't do a good job explaining how much this situation is the result of lacks in the educational system and how much is due to bad hiring practices.
+If this is undoubtedly true and represents a real challenge, these reports can't seem to explain clearly how much this situation is the result of lacks in the educational system and how much is due to bad hiring practices.

-I'm not an HR and this isn't my field of expertise, but I can't help noticing an underlying contradiction in this situation.
+I'm not an HR and this isn't my field of expertise, but I keep noticing an underlying contradiction in this situation.
 Companies bitching about this are unclear in setting their expectations, and their job descriptions should be totally rethought.

 It's not uncommon for companies to list 3-5 years experience for entry-level info sec position, or set up a list of requirements that are absolutely unrealistic.

-They set the bar too high and aren't willing to pay a candidate what he/she would deserve.
+Employers set the bar too high and aren't willing to pay a candidate what they would deserve.

 For example, I often see a job posting like this below (DISCLAIMER: I redacted the company's name here, for privacy reasons, and the below considerations aren't referred to that specific company.
 I only chose it as a generic example).

 If any such candidates would be available for this job, maybe they'd get offered something like $80,000-100,000 per year.
-Not surprisingly, they don't find any suitable candidates.
+Not surprisingly, these employers don't find any suitable candidates.

-If such a security engineer exists, he/she'll have plenty of better offers available.
-You need to do much better than that.
+If such a security engineer exists, they'll have plenty of better offers available.
+Employers need to do much better than that.

 All this and many more factors concur in determining the current situation.

-Another thing I find to be deeply unfair is a discrimination between Associate's Degrees and Bachelor's Degrees.
+Another thing I find to be deeply unfair is a bias between Associate's Degrees and Bachelor's Degrees.

 Employers often require a Bachelor's Degree as a rigid requirement, without caring to check what type of contents the candidate has actually dealt with in his/her study.